The Love Boat: Influence

-CNN reported industry experts credit the show with increasing interest in the cruise industry, especially for those that weren't newlyweds or senior citizens, and for the resulting demand to spur investment in new ships instead of conversions.
+CNN reported industry experts credit the show with increasing interest in the cruise industry, especially for those that were not newlyweds or senior citizens, and for the resulting demand to spur investment in new ships instead of conversions.
 The influence was particularly notable for Princess Cruises, a line that partnered with the series and received a great deal of attention as a result.

 Princess Cruises has embraced its connection to the series in its marketing.
 Actor Gavin Macleod was appointed the line's global ambassador in 1986 and appeared in television advertisements and other campaigns for Princess for over 30 years.
 Actress Jill Whelan is currently Princess' Celebrations Ambassador and has appeared in online videos promoting the line.
 The series' primary cast were named the godparents for and participated in the christening of two Princess Cruises ships, the Dawn Princess in 1997 and the Regal Princess in 2014.
 Members of the cast have participated in themed cruises honoring the series, most recently in 2022 and 2024, with another cruise scheduled for November 2025.